ANewRepublic/Articles/articles/taxation.md

 * WHEREAS the government's *chief* job is to protect life and property.
 * WHEREAS the costs of this are proportional to the size of the real estate under protection and the value thereof.
-* THEREFORE real estate may be taxed, based on its size and perceived value.
+* THEREFORE real estate may be taxed, based on its size, perceived value, and cost to protect.

 Real estate ownership is recorded on the [blockchain](blockchain.md) and associated with citizenship or an alternate legally registered entity such as a business.

+The borders of the land cost more to protect and thus may be taxed at a higher rate.

+#### Failure to pay

 Failure to pay real estate taxes eventually results in sale at auction of the real estate to a citizen or other legal entity.
 The starting bid is the amount in back taxes.